PierreSenellart/lsg/README.md

 ## License

-ProvSQL is provided as open-source software under the MIT License.
+lsg is provided as open-source software under the MIT License.
 See [LICENSE](LICENSE).

 ## Contact